-For many kids, Santa Claus’ impending arrival is high on their minds this time of year—though the season might look a bit different depending on your faith or heritage, even if you celebrate Christmas.
+For many kids, Santa Claus’ impending arrival is high on their minds this time of year—though the season might look a bit different depending on your faith, heritage or cultures—even if you celebrate Christmas.

 “No two celebrations are alike,” says Minister Christian Watkins, whose local church also celebrates Kwanzaa.
 “While we live in a global society, it’s important to understand that other folks celebrate differently, but it’s not any better or worse.”

 So how can you and your children celebrate diverse cultural holidays respectfully?